 Simon Fraser University is an institution whose strength is based on our shared commitments to diversity, equity, and inclusion.
 Diversity is an underlying principle of our Strategic Vision, which pledges SFU to “foster a culture of inclusion and mutual respect, celebrating the diversity reflected among its students, faculty, staff, and our community.”
 SFU is committed to ensuring that no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
 Consistent with this principle, SFU will advance the interests of underrepresented members of the work force, specifically Indigenous peoples, persons with disabilities, racialized persons, and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek employment at the University; and treat all employees equitably.
 Candidates that belong to underrepresented groups are particularly encouraged to apply.

-.
-SFU is also committed to ensuring that the application and interview process is accessible to all applicants; if you require accommodations or have questions about SFU benefits, services, accommodations policies, or equity considerations thein Faculty Relations
+SFU offers several benefits and services aimed at creating a more inclusive and accessible campus community for faculty, please see the Faculty Relations, Benefits and Service page for more details.
+SFU is also committed to ensuring that the application and interview process is accessible to all applicants; if you require accommodations or have questions about SFU benefits, services, accommodations policies, or equity considerations please contact the Director of Equity, Diversity and Inclusion in Faculty Relations.

 The competition will remain open until [date or when the position is filled].
 Screening of applications will commence on [if applicable: Date].
 Any general inquiries regarding this posting may be directed to [contact name, title, and email of person to whom inquiries may be directed].